The Innovative Structural and Physical Properties of Radiolaria

 Distinctively, Acanthareans are observed to have a unique method of controlling buoyancy.
 This method involves a specialized structure called the periplasmatic cortex, which is a cytoplasmic membrane that can expand and contract rapidly.
 This function allows the periplasmatic cortex to change its volume, which in turn changes the volume of the cell (Suzuki & Not, 2015).
 Consequently, the cell’s specific gravity will change.
 So, the expansion of the periplasmatic cortex gives the Acantharia a positive buoyancy, allowing it to rise vertically in the water column.
 This structure works in tandem with two to twelve contractile myonemes, which are densely packed protein filaments that act similarly to animal muscles (Fig. 9).
 The periplasmatic cortex lies along the spicule (the spines of Radiolarian cells) in the same direction as the myonemes (Afanasieva & Amon, 2003).
 The myonemes work in contraction-relaxation cycles.
 They contract promptly to a fraction of their original length and then slowly relax back to being fully extended.
 The calcium concentration of the external medium plays a role in this contraction as well.
 Contraction occurs at 5×10-6 M of Ca and relaxation occurs at 10-7 M of Ca (Suzuki & Not, 2015).

-Fig. 9 The black arrows identify groups of contractile myonemes which are attached to the periplasmic cortex and spicules of the Acantharia (Febvre-Chevalier & Febvre, 1994).
+Fig. 9.
+The black arrows identify groups of contractile myonemes which are attached to the periplasmic cortex and spicules of the Acantharia (Febvre-Chevalier & Febvre, 1994).

 The control of buoyancy and thus vertical displacement is crucial for Radiolaria for numerous reasons.
 As mentioned above, some Radiolaria will shed their spines, secreting a carbonate, to sink lower in the ocean column before producing gametes to avoid a competition for survival.
-Additionally, Radiolaria live in symbiosis with algae, so they must spend daylight hours in the photic zone of the ocean at the optimal depth for algae to photosynthesize.
+Additionally, Radiolaria live in with algae, so they must spend daylight hours in the photic zone of the ocean at the optimal depth for algae to photosynthesize.
 Radiolaria have also been observed closer to the surface during calm seas and descend deeper during rough seas (Marszalek, 1982).
 So, vertical migration through buoyancy regulation is necessary for the daily life of a Radiolaria.
 The efficiency of these mechanisms has been improved and fine-tuned through hundreds of millions of years of evolution.

 Radiolarite is a type of chert-like sedimentary rock with a high silica content, formed by complex geological processes that offer a glimpse into ancient marine environments.
 Chert is a sedimentary rock that is primarily composed of microcrystalline quartz, which is the mineralized form of silica.
 Similarly, radiolarite is primarily composed of siliceous, preserved skeletal remains of radiolarians, making it a subtype of chert.
 A useful application for understanding the formation of radiolarite is for researchers to create transfer functions to reconstruct past ocean conditions, such as sea surface temperature and primary productivity (Chen et al., 2008).

-Radiolarite Settlement
+Radiolarite settlement

 Once radiolarians die, the silica in radiolarian tests will begin to undergo dissolution as it descends to the ocean floor.
 According to Chen et al. (2008) (Fig. 10), radiolarians are well preserved in areas with a water depth of less than 4,200 m.
 In other words, this range is optimal for radiolarian fossilization.
 Beyond this depth (>4,200 m), evidence suggests greater dissolution in radiolarian shells.

-Fig. 10 Relations of radiolarian abundance (ind./g) with water depth in the South China Sea, noting peaks in areas where there is upwelling and volcanic activity (Chen et al., 2008).
+Fig. 10.
+Relations of radiolarian abundance (ind./g) with water depth in the South China Sea, noting peaks in areas where there is upwelling and volcanic activity (Chen et al., 2008).

 It can take anywhere from 2 weeks to 14 months for radiolarians to descend water columns before reaching the ocean floor.
 Upon reaching the ocean floor, their tests begin to accumulate, forming layers upon layers of sediment, a process which can take many years (Takahashi, 1981).
 Numerous factors can determine their sedimentation rate.
 If radiolarians reproduce and die off in large numbers within a brief period, it can lead to a rapid accumulation of their tests.
 However, sedimentation is not just a function of biological factors; it is also determined by the physical properties of the tests themselves, determining their settling velocity (Vs) (Takahashi, 1981).
 According to Stokes’ law, the sinking speed (i.e., terminal velocity) of a spherical particle, for example, in radiolarian tests, in a Newtonian fluid is determined by the balance between drag forces and the force of gravity (Bridges & Robinson, 2020).
 Stokes’ drag (Fd), a frictional force, can be defined by the following equation:

-F_d = 6\pi \mu r v
+F_d = 6\pi \mu r v \qquad(5)

 μ(Pa · s) is the viscosity of the liquid, r (m) is the radius of the spherical object, and v (m/s)is the velocity of the particle (Bridges & Robinson, 2020).